-Lanting Gaochuang was qualified as a "software enterprise" in 2012 and therefore was entitled to a two-year income tax exemption starting from 2013, its first profit making year, following by a reduced tax rate of 12.5% for the subsequent three years ended December 31, 2017.
-On December 22, 2016, Lanting Gaochuang obtained the High and New Technology Enterprise ("HNTE") certificate with a validity term of three years, hence was entitled to the preferential income tax rate of 15% in the year ended December 2018 and 2019.
+Lanting Gaochuang was qualified as a software enterprise in 2012 and therefore was entitled to a two-year income tax exemption starting from 2013, its first profit making year, following by a reduced tax rate of 12.5% for the subsequent three years ended December 31, 2017.
+On December 22, 2016, Lanting Gaochuang obtained the High and New Technology Enterprise ("HNTE") certificate with a validity term of three years.
+Lanting Gaochuang reapplied and obtained the HNTE certificate on December 2, 2019 and was eligible to an enterprise income tax rate of 15% from December 31, 2019 through December 31, 2021, provided that it meets the actual requirements.